 Rooted in the belief that broad language support is crucial to modern type design, Adelle Sans Arabic is yet another push in TypeTogether’s ongoing multilingual efforts.
 Adding language support is not a simple act of matching geometry stroke for stroke; each script must harmonise with the others while still maintaining its own identity.
 Arabic script is inherently more organic than Latin, with a mix of round and straight shapes that are built with connected, flowing strokes.
 The rigidity of Adelle Sans Arabic is therefore softer than its Latin counterpart.
 The Adelle family’s naturally clean and spirited shapes lend themselves to a graceful Arabic translation of the colour and feel of the Latin, matching the overall functionality, purpose, and cultural awareness.

-Across the entire multilingual family — Latin, Greek, Cyrillic, Armenian, and now Arabic, with more on the way — each has been engineered to optically match the proportions of its counterparts.
+Across the entire multilingual family — Latin, Greek, Cyrillic, Armenian, Arabic, and with more on the way — each has been engineered to optically match the proportions of its counterparts.
 Adelle Sans Arabic's exhaustive character set and OpenType support delivers consistent, flexible, and personable results in digital and printed multilingual documents and multicultural branding.

 Lead design and concept:

 Latin by Veronika Burian & José Scaglione

 Special thanks to Fiona Ross for her help.